equinor/sdp-flux/README.md

 ## Naming conventions
 This readme should always be called README.md and be placed on the root.
 In addition to this readme we have docs in the `docs` folder.
 The `custom-charts` folder contains the charts we have created ourselves and and is needed for our cluster.
 The creation of new namespaces is done by creating a new file with the same name as the namespace(.yaml) and place it under the folder `namespaces`.

-The different applications and workloads we run is placed in the folder with the same name as their namespace.
+The different applications and workloads we run are placed in the folder with the same name as their namespace.
 E.g. sdp-demo should be run in staging namespace and is therefore placed `staging/sdp-demo.yaml`.
 For all services that can be described and run from one manifest should have the same name as the workload(.yaml) under namespace folder.
 If multiple manifests is needed a directory should be created and files placed inside.
 Preferably the manifest should be named as per the kind, e.g. helmrelease.yaml if only one resource of this kind is created.
+For now, the /production and /development branches do not contain a folder structure based on namespaces

 ## Using Sealed Secrets
 Sometimes we need to store secrets in the Git repository to make sure our repository is the primary source of truth.
 In these cases we use a system called [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets).
 With this system we can store secrets enrypted in the repository and be sure that Flux manages and puts them in the Kubernetes cluster